v12technology/fluxtion-examples/imperative-helloworld/README.md

 This example creates a Fluxtion event processor imperatively.
 The goal is to extract double values from two different events streams, calculate the sum and print a message to console if the sum is greater than 100.
-The values are stored and updated independently by the different event types.
+The values are stored and updated independently by the different event type/stream.
 The stream of events can be infinitely long, calculations are run whenever a new event is received.

-The event processor is constructed [imperatively](src/main/java/com/fluxtion/example/Main.java#L20) using Fluxtion builder api's supplied with user classes.
+The event processor is constructed imperatively using Fluxtion builder api's supplied with user classes.
 The resulting event processor instance is fed the event streams.
-All dispatch and change notification is handled by Fluxtion when an event is received, the business logic resides in the user functions.
+All dispatch and change notification is handled by Fluxtion when an event is received.
+Business logic resides in the user functions/classes.

 # Building
 The process for building an event processor with Fluxtion are quite simple:

 - Create user classes with business logic
 - Annotate callback methods
-   - @OnEventHandler annotation declares the [entry point](src/main/java/com/fluxtion/example/imperative/helloworld/Event_A_Handler.java) of an execution path, triggered by an external event.
+   - **@OnEventHandler** annotation declares the [entry point](src/main/java/com/fluxtion/example/imperative/helloworld/Event_A_Handler.java) of an execution path, triggered by an external event.
-   - @OnTrigger annotated methods indicate call back methods to be invoked if a parent propagates a change.
+   - **@OnTrigger** annotated methods indicate call back methods to be invoked if a parent propagates a change.
-   - The return flag from the DataAddition [@OnTrigger](src/main/java/com/fluxtion/example/Main.java#L93) method, calculate, indicates if the event should be propagated.
+   - The return flag from the DataAddition [@OnTrigger](src/main/java/com/fluxtion/example/imperative/helloworld/DataSumCalculator.java) method, calculate, indicates if the event should be propagated.
 In this case the event is only propagated if the sum > 100
 - Add the user classes to a [fluxtion builder](src/main/java/com/fluxtion/example/imperative/helloworld/AotBuilder.java)
-- Add the Fluxtion maven plugin to your build, the event processor will be generated AOT
+- Add the Fluxtion maven plugin to your build [pom.xml](pom.xml), the event processor will be generated ahead of time (AOT)
 - Instantiate the generated event processor and call init
-- Invoke onEvent [main example](src/main/java/com/fluxtion/example/imperative/helloworld/Main.java) to trigger a calculation cycle
+- Invoke onEvent to trigger a calculation cycle when a user event is received, see [main example](src/main/java/com/fluxtion/example/imperative/helloworld/Main.java)

 ## Interpreted mode
 Fluxtion can run in an interpreted mode, no AOT compilation takes place and the event processor is created on demand